ModeShape/quickstart/modeshape-ejb/README.md

 --------------------------------------------------------------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.
-2. The following shows the command line to start the server with the web profile:
+2. The following shows the command line to start the server with the ModeShape profile:

         For Linux:   JBOSS_HOME/bin/standalone.sh -c standalone-modeshape.xml
         For Windows: JBOSS_HOME\bin\standalone.bat -c standalone-modeshape.xml